AlanLuu/lox-go/doc/os.md

 - `os.listdir([path])`, which returns a list of names of all directories and files in the specified path as strings.
 If `path` is omitted, the current working directory is used as the path
 - `os.mkdir(name)`, which creates a new directory with the specified name in the current working directory
 - `os.name`, which is a string that specifies the operating system that the program is running on
 - `os.open(name, mode)`, which opens a file specified by a path name with the mode specified by the mode string.
-This method returns a file object if successful
+This method returns a file object if successful, which itself is documented [here](./doc/file.md)
     - The following file modes are available:
         - `"r"`, which opens a file for reading and throws a runtime error if the file doesn't exist
         - `"w"`, which opens a file for writing, creating the file if it doesn't exist and truncating the file if it already exists